 You'll want to consider how you can pay for those fun things you've always dreamed about doing when you finally have the time—things like vacations, hobbies, and other nice-to-haves.
 It's a smart strategy to pay for these kinds of expenses from your investments.
 That's because if the market were to perform poorly, you could always cut back on some of these expenses.

-It's important to consider a mix of stocks, bonds, and cash that takes into account your time horizon, financial situation, and tolerance for market shifts.
+It's important to consider a mix of stocks, bonds, and cash that takes into account your time horizon, financial situation, and risk tolerance for market shifts.
 An overly conservative strategy can result in missing out on the long-term growth potential of stocks, while an overly aggressive strategy can mean taking on undue risk during volatile markets.

 Creating and managing your investments in retirement requires some effort along with the discipline to stay on plan even during volatile markets.
 You need to carefully research investment options and choose ones that match your goals.
 You also need to monitor your investments, and rebalance the mix of stocks, bonds, and cash when needed.
 It’s important to manage taxes on your investments too.